 Early-Stage Drug Discovery Grants

-Along with other campus bioscience units, the LSI is a co-sponsor of the Center for the Discovery of New Medicines, which offers guidance and early-stage funding to investigators across U-M to help translate exciting basic science discoveries into future treatments and medicines.
+Along with other campus bioscience units, the LSI is a co-sponsor of Michigan Drug Discovery, which offers guidance and early-stage funding to investigators across U-M to help translate exciting basic science discoveries into future treatments and medicines.

 Drug discovery grants support academic drug discovery efforts in core laboratories at the LSI and College of Pharmacy — including high-throughput screening, structural biology studies, pharmakokentics and medicinal chemistry.